bbatsov/metaredux/_posts/2021-09-28-meta-reduce-2021-2-autumn-begins.md

 I've also started to pay more attention to the `emacs-devel` mailing list, after mostly ignoring it for years.
 It's challenging, but insightful to be involved there.

 Outside of this and CIDER, I had very little time for my Emacs projects.
-I'd definitely like to spent some time on Projectile before the end of the year.
+I'd definitely like to spend some time on Projectile before the end of the year.

 ## CIDER & Friends